 With one recent case resulting in a rebate of £19,000, we're encouraging landlords and property developers to keep up to date with the late guidance and understand the functionality of their properties when submitting their stamp duty land tax.

-Over the last year, Primas has been supporting a host of property developers and landlords in reclaiming thousands of pounds in overpaid stamp duty.
+Over the last year, Primas has been supporting a host of property developers and landlords in reclaiming thousands of pounds in overpaid stamp duty on uninhabitable properties.

-Following an unprecedented stamp duty land tax case last year, Primas as reclaimed over £100,000 on behalf of its clients since the landmark tribunal.
+Following an unprecedented stamp duty land tax case last year, Primas has reclaimed over £100,000 on behalf of its clients since the landmark tribunal.

 The case, which opened up some interesting outcomes for property developers and landlords, determined that properties not immediately habitable at the time of completion did not constitute as a “dwelling” and therefore were not liable to pay the additional three percent “second home surcharge”.